Raja Vaaru Rani Gaaru: Production

 The film was shot in Kapileswarapuram, East Godavari district.
 Two hundred people were selected to star in the film and auditions were held to choose the right cast.
-Debutantes Rajkumar Kasireddy and Yazurved were brought in for comedy portions.
+Debutantes Yazurved and Rajkumar Kasireddy were brought in for comedy portions.
 Suresh Productions distributed the film.

 Soundtrack

 Newcomer Jay Krish composed the music.

 Reception

 A critic from The Times of India gave the film a rating of three out of five stars and said that "Go watch this one this weekend if you're looking for a feel-good love story that’ll leave you with a happy smile on your face".
 A critic from The Hindu said that "Raja Vaaru Rani Gaaru is a fun, heart warming and cute film that throws up fresh and abundant talent not just in the form of artistes but crew too".

+Home media

+The movie was released on aha and Amazon Prime Video.